What Was The Impact Of Plessy Vs Ferguson

 The implications of Plessy v.
 Ferguson extended far beyond a simple legal precedent.
 It provided the legal and ideological foundation for a system of racial apartheid that deeply impacted every facet of American society.
 To fully appreciate the weight of this decision, it is crucial to explore the underlying legal arguments, the dissenting opinion that foreshadowed the future, and the pervasive impact it had on African American communities.

 The "separate but equal" doctrine was rarely, if ever, applied in practice.
 Facilities for African Americans were consistently inferior to those for whites, reflecting the deep-seated racial biases of the time.
 Schools for Black children were underfunded, hospitals were poorly equipped, and public transportation was often unreliable and uncomfortable.
-The reality was that segregation was designed to maintain white supremacy, not to provide equal opportunities for all.
+Even so, the reality was that segregation was designed to maintain white supremacy, not to provide equal opportunities for all.
 The Plessy decision, therefore, served as a legal shield for a system of racial oppression that profoundly impacted the lives of millions of Americans.

 Trends and Latest Developments Since Plessy v.
 Ferguson